Ivan123yoo/Assignment-4./code_and_results.md

 ### **Explanation of the Results**

-The displayed image represents the **K-Means clustering classification applied to Sentinel-2 bands**, where the algorithm has grouped pixels into distinct clusters based on their spectral values.
+The displayed image represents the K-Means clustering classification applied to Sentinel-2 bands, where the algorithm has grouped pixels into distinct clusters based on their spectral values.

 #### **What this shows:**
 The image highlights two different clusters (represented by different colors), distinguishing features within the Sentinel-2 satellite imagery.
-This clustering approach helps in identifying **variations in surface features**, such as differentiating between **sea ice and leads** in the dataset.
+This clustering approach helps in identifying variations in surface features, such as differentiating between sea ice and leads in the dataset.

 #### **Why this is useful:**
-- It provides an **unsupervised classification** method to analyze remote sensing imagery.
+- It provides an unsupervised classification method to analyze remote sensing imagery.
-- Helps in **automating feature detection** in satellite images, reducing manual interpretation.
+- Helps in automating feature detection in satellite images, reducing manual interpretation.
-- Supports further analysis for **environmental monitoring** and **climate studies**.
+- Supports further analysis for environmental monitoring and climate studies.

 # **Gaussian Mixture Model (GMM) Clustering on Sentinel-2 Bands**

 ## **Introduction**
-In this section, we apply the **Gaussian Mixture Model (GMM)** clustering algorithm to Sentinel-2 imagery.
-Unlike K-Means, which assigns data points to the nearest cluster center, **GMM uses probabilistic clustering**, allowing for soft classification of pixels.
+In this section, we apply the Gaussian Mixture Model clustering algorithm to Sentinel-2 imagery.
+Unlike K-Means, which assigns data points to the nearest cluster center, GMM uses probabilistic clustering, allowing for soft classification of pixels.
 This method is useful in remote sensing when spectral properties of land, water, and ice overlap.

 The objective is to use **Sentinel-2 bands** to classify different surface types in the image.